Istanbul Tram: Bombardier Flexity Swift

-In the summer 2001, 55 Bombardier Flexity Swift low-floor tram vehicles were ordered for the T1 tramway.
+In summer 2001, 55 Bombardier Flexity Swift low-floor tram vehicles were ordered for the T1 tramway.
 They went into service in 2004, after the platforms on the T1 stops had been lowered to allow the use of low-floor trams.
 All of these trams are low-floor, and fully air conditioned, and can run at high speeds on reserved tracks.
 Each tram train operates in a two-cars train set.
 In peak hours, such two-car trams can be coupled together to make a four-car long tram set.

 Alstom Citadis 304

 In 2007, 37 new Alstom Citadis 304 trams were ordered.
 The first Alstom Citadis tram entered service on the T1 line in 2011.